J-38 Morse Code straight key

 Japanese Katakana or Wabun Code

-The Wabun Code respresents syllables, as the Katakana characters do.
+The Wabun Code respresents syllables, as the Katakana and Hiragana characters do.

 When mixed with International Morse Code, prosigns are used to indicate the start and end of Wabun Code sections.